0 Helpful / 1 Not

 Cons: Not too much to complain about here.
 For what it is and the area, it's a great course.
 Personally, for me, I would like to see one or two holes with more space and distance so I could really let some discs rip.
 My only issue with this course is I rarely get to break out a driver.

 Other Thoughts: Will definitely be back!

 0 of 1 people found this review helpful.

 Pros: -A short but very technical course

 -Definitely one of the cleanest and best maintained courses in the area.

 -The nearby Beer Garden is a short walk away from 18 and is perfect for quenching that post round thirst.

--The layout goes back and forth and the long walk from 11 to 12 can get you lost.
+-The long walk from 11 to 12 can get you lost.
 Stick to the concrete trail and you'll see a sign for 12 on your right.

 0 of 2 people found this review helpful.

 Pros: Scenic shorter course based in a city park, with many other amenities, including a REALLY nice beer garden across the parking lot from hole 1.
 Every course should be so lucky as to have a dang beer garden.